 Legacy vulnerability management also returns mountains of vulnerability data with no real insight into which ones you should fix first.
 Risk-based vulnerability management eliminates that guesswork.

-And while it’s true that legacy vulnerability management helps you discover risks, it doesn’t do a good job helping you adequately prioritize which threats are actual risks for your organization, and it can’t handle a modern attack surface with increasing threats.
+And, while it’s true that legacy vulnerability management helps you discover risks, it doesn’t do a good job helping you adequately prioritize which threats are actual risks for your organization, and it can’t handle a modern attack surface with increasing threats.

 With a risk-based approach to vulnerability management, your team can focus on vulnerabilities and assets that matter most and address your organization’s true business risk instead of wasting valuable time on vulnerabilities attackers may not likely exploit.